 Looking for a great place to go to school for the next four years?
 Go where everyone else isn’t.

 Every town has some night spot where it’s hopping.
 Restaurants with ridiculously long lines to get in.
 The food may be GREAT, but you don’t want to wait two hours to eat it.
 You recall that there’s this really great place, off the Ave., that has amazing food, and no wait.
-So you go there, and have a much better time than struggling with the crowds, noise, chaos.
+So you go there, and have a much better time, rather than struggling with the crowds, noise, and chaos.

 The same is true of colleges.